 Nutrition information is for meatballs with marinara sauce only.

 You can use coconut flour instead of almond flour in this recipe, but you’ll want to use less since it is much more absorbent.
-I would suggest 1 teaspoon coconut flour in place of almond flour.
+I would suggest 1 teaspoon coconut flour in place of the almond flour.

-Storing: These gf meatballs can be stored in a covered container in the refrigerator for up to 5 days.
+Storage: These gf meatballs can be stored in a covered container in the refrigerator for up to 5 days.

 Reheating: To re-heat, gently warm on the stove in a covered skillet, stirring occasionally, until heated through.
-Can also be warmed in the microwave for 2-3 minutes, until hot.
+Can also be warmed in the microwave for 2-3 minutes until hot.

 - Prep Time: 15 minutes